The magnetic moment of $Z_{c}(3900)$ as an axial-vector molecular state: Numerical analysis

 The same procedure can be done for the sum rule of the magnetic moment.
 The results are shown in Fig.\ref{magneticmoment}, from which the value of $G_{M}(0)$ can be read as $G_{M}(0)=0.82^{+0.17}_{-0.07}$.
 Finally, we obtain

 where $\mu_{N}$ is the nucleon magneton.

 In Ref.\cite{wangzhigang}, the author gave $\mu_{Z_{c}}=0.47^{+0.27}_{-0.22}\mu_{N}$ assuming $Z_{c}(3900)$ as an axialvector tetraquark state by the same method used in this article.
-In Ref.\cite{U.Ozdem}, $\mu_{Z_{c}}=0.67\pm0.32\mu_{N}$ was predicted using light-cone sum rule under the axialvector-tetraquark assumption.
-The theoretical predictions can be confronted to the experimental data in the future and give important information about the inner structure of the $Z_{c}(3900)$ state.
+In Ref.\cite{U.Ozdem}, $\mu_{Z_{c}}=0.67\pm0.32\mu_{N}$ was predicted using light-cone sum rule under the axialvector tetraquark assumption.
+In Table \ref{comparison}, we summarize the values of the magnetic moment of $Z_{c}(3900)$ under different assumptions about the quark configuration and with different methods.
+It is obvious that the magnetic moment of $Z_{c}(3900)$ has different values if $Z_{c}(3900)$ has different quark configurations.
+The theoretical predictions can be confronted to the experimental data in the future and give important information about the inner structure of $Z_{c}(3900)$ state.